SMSCMD: Send SMS from Command Line

 Windows & Linux • No Installation

 The easiest way to send SMS from Command Prompt / shell.
+UTF-8/Unicode supported.
 Call it from any program C/C++/C#/Java/VB, cron, or Task Scheduler — with optional enhanced 2‑way SMS and MMS reply forwarding (USA & Canada).

 Key capabilities